Information for Seniors

 Contains thousands of magazines, journals, newspapers, definitions, directories, and information on: Fitness, Medicine, Nutrition, Diseases, Prescription Drugs, Herbal remedies, and alternative or complementary treatments, and more.

 Gives people over the age of 55 an opportunity to keep ahead in information and communication technology.
 With learning centres throughout the country, there's sure to be one located conveniently for you.

 - Raising Grandchildren

-A New Zealand site that aims to provide support to grandparents who are primary caregivers to grandchildren in difficult circumstances and to ensure fair treatment from the legal and child protection services in New Zealand, in order to stabilise and normalise the lives of the children involved.
+A New Zealand site that aims to provide support to grandparents who are primary caregivers to grandchildren in difficult circumstances and to ensure fair treatment from legal and child protection services

 This page is maintained by Celia.
 My aim is to keep you up to date with our library resources which may interest you and provide links to information that may be useful to you.
 I'd be pleased to hear from you about this page - you can e-mail me with any feedback.